Mark Nolan

 Mark has also guest lectured into psychology and Asian studies programs, taught public servants (at the ANU National Security College), delivered continuing professional development courses to psychiatrists and psychologists, and, continuing legal education to lawyers.
 Mark has also taught law with law students to detainees in prison in Canberra; initially in a voluntary capacity for the Law Reform and Social Justice initiative at ANU then as a clinical course.

-Mark was awarded life membership of the NJCA in 2020 in recognition of his role as a conference organiser and host since 2006 of conferences bringing together judicial officers, practitioners, academics, and other professionals including psychiatrists and psychologists.
-Other work undertaken for the NJCA has involved developing and delivering judicial education courses, hosting visiting judicial fellows, and editing the Commonwealth Sentencing Database (https://njca.com.au/resources/csd-principles-practice/).
+Mark was awarded life membership of the National Judicial College of Australia (NJCA) in 2020 in recognition of his role as a judicial educator and conference organiser, from 2006-2020 of annual conferences bringing together judicial officers, practitioners, academics, and other professionals including psychiatrists and psychologists.
+Other work undertaken for the NJCA has involved developing and delivering judicial education courses alongside Australian judicial officers, hosting visiting judicial fellows, and editing the Commonwealth Sentencing Database.

-Mark has made individual and joint submissions to parliamentary inquiries in the area of counter-terrorism law and federal criminal law and in 2017 was a co-author on a research report about memory of complainants of historical institutional child sexual abuse for the Royal Commission Into Institutional Responses to Child Sexual Abuse: https://bit.ly/34LI5Em .
+Mark has made numerous individual and joint submissions to parliamentary inquiries in the area of counter-terrorism law and federal criminal law (such as submissions to the Independent National Security Legislation Monitor) and in 2017 was a co-author on a research report about memory of complainants of historical institutional child sexual abuse for the Royal Commission Into Institutional Responses to Child Sexual Abuse: https://bit.ly/34LI5Em.

-Mark has contributed to and/or hosted national and international research meetings on jury reform in Australia and Asia (especially the reforms in Japan, Korea, and Taiwan).
-Mark has completed staff research exchanges in Japan (Chuo University) and research training in Myanmar (University of Yangon), as well as delivering research presentations in Thailand (Chulalongkorn and Thammasat Universities).
+Mark has contributed to and/or hosted national and international research meetings on legal psychology including on jury reform in Australia and Asia (especially the reforms in Japan, and South Korea).
+Mark has completed staff research exchanges in Japan (Chuo University) and research training in Myanmar (University of Yangon), as well as delivering research presentations in Thailand (Chulalongkorn and Thammasat Universities), Japan (Ritsumeikan University Ibaraki Campus) and South Korea (Dongguk University).
 Mark has also taught international students visiting ANU from University of Alabama (comparative counter-terrorism law and Survey of Australia Law courses) and from a range of Japanese law schools (in the regular ANU Canberra Seminar).
 Since 2004, Mark has also helped to host visitors from the Japanese court system via visitor programs with the Australian Network of Japanese Law as well as the Ministry of Justice in Japan.
 Mark has also hosted visits from the Supreme Court of Thailand and Indonesian Australia Awards recipients; including teaching visiting Indonesian investigators interviewing psychology together with Australian police officers.

 Mark was the inaugural ACT Branch President of the Australian and New Zealand Association of Psychiatry, Psychology and Law (ANZAPPL) from 2012-2015.
-Since 2012 he has organised a program of research presentations and conferences for ANZAPPL (in 2015, jointly hosted by the Faculty of Forensic Psychiatry of the Australian and New Zealand College of Psychiatrists).
-He has served as Secretary and President Elect on the binational executive committee of ANZAPPL is currently the Editor-in Chief (April 2020-April 2023) of the ANZAPPL journal Psychiatry, Psychology and Law.
+Since 2012 he has helped organise a program of research presentations for the ACT Branch and two of the annual congresses for the Binational ANZAPPL organisation (in Canberra in 2015, jointly hosted by the Faculty of Forensic Psychiatry of the Australian and New Zealand College of Psychiatrists, and, in Singapore in 2019, jointly hosted by the East Asian Association of Psychology and Law).
+Mark has served as Secretary and President Elect on the binational executive committee of ANZAPPL is currently the Editor-in Chief (April 2020-present) of the ANZAPPL journal Psychiatry, Psychology and Law.

-Upon appointment at CSU, Mark remained an Honorary Professor (adjunct) at the ANU College of Law: https://law.anu.edu.au/people/mark-nolan .
+Upon appointment at Charles Sturt, Mark remained an Honorary Professor (adjunct) at the ANU College of Law: https://law.anu.edu.au/about/our-people/mark-nolan.

 Teaching

-Since 2002 at ANU, Mark has been involved in convening or teaching into the following undergraduate and postgraduate courses: Criminal Law and Procedure, Federal Criminal Law, Law and Psychology, Military Discipline Law, Advanced Military Discipline Law, Foundations of Australian Law, Criminal Justice, Prison Legal Literacy Clinic, Law Capstone Project, and Human Rights Law in Australia.
+Between 2002-2020 at ANU, Mark convened and/or taught into the following undergraduate and postgraduate courses: Criminal Law and Procedure, Federal Criminal Law, Law and Psychology, Military Discipline Law, Advanced Military Discipline Law, Foundations of Australian Law, Criminal Justice, Prison Legal Literacy Clinic, Law Capstone Project, and Human Rights Law in Australia.

 Research Interests